 After a rear-end truck accident, your attorney must prove that the truck driver acted negligently.
 This will require a thorough review of the evidence, including police reports, photographs of the scene and vehicles involved, witness statements, and much more.
 Black box data must be subpoenaed along with cell phone records, lading statements, and the like.
 Your semi-truck accident attorney will need to turn over every stone in the search for evidence of negligent behavior.

 The trucking company will attempt to point the finger at anyone other than the driver.
 This may include deflecting blame on you, such as trying to make you appear irresponsible or negligent.
 In the case of a rear-end accident, this may include allegations that you stopped short without reason.

 The trucking company may also attempt to implicate a third party, such as another driver on the road or the manufacturer of a potentially liable part.
 Your attorney will prove vital in defending against such claims and focusing the issue on the driver’s negligence.

 Zinda Law Group: Experienced Representation for Rear-End Trucking Accidents

-Like any type of semi-truck accident, rear-end accidents are complex and will require experienced representation because the trucker and trucking insurance company will fight your claim each step of the way.
+Like any type of commercial vehicle accident, semi-truck accident and rear-end accidents are complex and will require experienced representation because the trucker and trucking insurance company will fight your claim each step of the way.
 If you have been injured in a rear-end 18-wheeler accident, the truck accident lawyers at Zinda Law Group can help.

 We have an outstanding track record of success and will seek compensation for your medical expenses, lost wages, pain and suffering, and more.
 We offer a free consultation to new clients and have office locations across the country.
 Call Zinda Law Group toll free at 800-863-5312 to see how we can help you!